 A surge in the number of ex-pat shoppers has helped to absorb most of the pressure on volume resulting from price inflation in Q3.
 However, looking at individual shopper's baskets, inflation is reducing the amount that they buy.

-Download our quarterly paper and contact us to get a complete picture of the key FMCG performance indicators, consumer insights, trends, and opportunities across Asia.
+Download our quarterly Asia FMCG report and contact us to get a complete picture of the key FMCG performance indicators, consumer insights, trends, and opportunities across Asia.